ara3d/ara3d/README.md

 4. Code works well and is robust.
 5. You follow the design principles.

 Everything will be code-reviewed kindly and rigorously.

 # License

-Ara3D code is all available under the MIT License.
+All code is licensed under the commercially friendly [MIT License](https://github.com/ara3d/ara3d?tab=MIT-1-ov-file#readme)